 Less stressful impact…

-The impact of road running on the body can create some overuse injuries; as the ground is softer than concrete, less force travels through the body on trail runs resulting in less stress on all the muscle groups.
+The impact of road running on the body can create some overuse injuries.
+As the ground on trails is more forgiving than concrete, less force travels through the body resulting in less stress on all the muscle groups.
 As trails have changing inclines, terrain and obstacles, your average road run pace goes out of the window.
 Much better to leave your watch at home, or just not look, unless of course, you are following the route on it.

 Part of the plan…..